Itiviti/gradle-nunit-plugin/README.md

 A gradle plugin for launching NUnit tests

-Is is compatible with the new plugin mechanism and can be used with:
+It is compatible with the new plugin mechanism and can be used with:

     plugins {
       id 'com.ullink.nunit' version '1.0'